Liederkreis, op.39; Dichterliebe, op.48

 Dietrich Fischer-Dieskau and Gerald Moore (1956)

-Dietrich Fischer-Dieskau and Gerald Moore have performed this song cycle at the Mozarteum Salzburg on August 13th, 1956, during the Salzburg Festival 1956, and a live recording was made from this breakthrough performance.
-In a recent radio discussion honoring FiDi’s career, this recording was not played at all, but it was mentioned as one of best (if not the best) performance of the cycle by this exceptional artist — and I can only confirm: the span, the depth, and the power of Fischer-Dieskau’s voice at that time are hard to match, and hard, if not impossible to beat — truly phenomenal!
+Dietrich Fischer-Dieskau and Gerald Moore have performed this song cycle at the Mozarteum Salzburg on August 13th, 1956, during the Salzburg Festival 1956.
+A live recording was made from this breakthrough performance.
+In a recent radio discussion honoring FiDi’s career, this recording was not played at all, but it was mentioned as one of best (if not the best) performance of the cycle by this exceptional artist.
+And I can only confirm: the span, the depth, and the power of Fischer-Dieskau’s voice at that time are hard to match, and hard, if not impossible to beat — truly phenomenal!

 Dietrich Fischer-Dieskau and Alfred Brendel (1986)